 Guests: International curators.

-WEEK 2: Curator – Specific projects.
+WEEK 2: The curator figure – Specific projects.
 Art market.

 Writing.
 Promotion.
 Media.